samirkape/go_codes/Go/misc/awesome-go/awesome.md

 *Official tooling for dependency and package management*

 * [go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) - Modules are the unit of source code interchange and versioning.
 The go command has direct support for working with modules, including recording and resolving dependencies on other modules.

-*Official experimental tooling for package management*

 * [dep](https://github.com/golang/dep) - Go dependency tool.
 * [vgo](https://go.googlesource.com/vgo/) - Versioned Go.

-*Unofficial libraries for package and dependency management.*

 * [glide](https://github.com/Masterminds/glide) - Manage your golang vendor and vendored packages with ease.
 Inspired by tools like Maven, Bundler, and Pip.
 * [godep](https://github.com/tools/godep) - dependency tool for go, godep helps build packages reproducibly by fixing their dependencies.
 * [gom](https://github.com/mattn/gom) - Go Manager - bundle for go.